olganos/tweeter-messages-read-api/README.md

 # tweeter-messages-read-api

+This is a read api for the tweeter app
-The api for read querries only.
+It is used for read querries only (get tweet or tweets, etc)